Write First Draft of a Book: Simple Guide for Beginners

 How to Start Writing a Book (Beginner’s Guide)

 Every writer is familiar with this feeling.
 You sit down to write.
 The page is open.
 The cursor blinks patiently.
 And nothing happens.
 No ideas.
 No sentences.
 No spark.
-Commonly known as Writer's block.
+This feeling is commonly known as writer's block.

 Writer's block can be frustrating, discouraging, and can even seem scary—especially if you are writing something that you love so much.
-But here's the good news, writer's block doesn't mean you are not creative anymore.
+But here's the good news: writer's block doesn't mean you are no longer creative.
 It most often just means that your mind needs a different path back to the story.

-Whether you are stuck on a novel, a short story or even a single scene, the feeling can be the same.
+Whether you're stuck on a novel, a short story, or even a single scene, the frustration can feel the same.
 As a fiction writer, I have been here a lot.
-Over the years, I've learned that there is no way to overcome writer's block, it's about inviting inspiration back.
+Over the years, I've learned that overcoming writer's block is less about forcing words and more about inviting inspiration back.
 Let's examine a few simple ways to do just that.

 Why Writer's Block Happens

-Before we examine solutions, though, it helps to understand why writer's block appears in the first place.
-Writer's block is almost never a question of how many ideas you have.
-More often, it comes from things such as,
+Before we look at solutions, it helps to understand why writer's block happens in the first place.
+Writer's block is rarely caused by a lack of ideas.
+More often, it comes from things like,

 - Perfectionism—wanting each and every sentence to be perfect

-- Fear of failure— fear the story won't be good enough
+- Fear of failure—the worry that the story won't be good enough.

 - Creative exhaustion—writing too much without a break